SSBUTrainingGrounds/Tabuu-3.0/.github/CONTRIBUTING.md

 **You do not meet one or more of these guidelines or are unsure of anything?
 Please, do not worry and submit your contribution anyways.
 It will always be greatly appreciated.**

+## Development channel

+If you want to be more involved with the development process, ask the moderation team for access to the `#dev-team` channel on the [SSBU Training Grounds Discord Server](https://discord.gg/ssbutg).